-Below are links to research papers by Ken Jones, more papers can be found on ResearchGate.
-If you are interested in this research you can participate in the Digital Portfolio Theory project or the Theory of Portfolio Networks project.
-To collaborate or participate in developments in either of these projects, click on this link.
+Below are links to research papers by Ken Jones, more papers can be found on ResearchGate or on SSRN.
+If you are interested in this research, are interested in collaboration, or participating in developments in this area submit the contact form with Subject: Research.

 Modern Portfolio Theory, Digital Portfolio Theory and Intertemporal Portfolio Choice